Maiahy/South-Atlantic-DOM-dataset/README.md

 2. Alignment and merging of analytical batches.
 3. Integration of full-scan and DDA feature tables using **MetabCombiner**.
 4. Feature annotation using **CAMERA** and **GNPS molecular networking**.
-5. Filtering based on blank samples, pooled QCs, and replicate reproducibility.
+5. Filtering and cleaning based on blank samples, pooled QCs, and replicate reproducibility.
 6. Additional quality control analyses and technical validation used in the manuscript.

 ---